yoavst/ida-ios-helper/README.md

     - Remove `__break` calls.
     - collapse blocks initializers and detect `__block` variables (use Alt+Shift+S to trigger detection).
     - Use `Ctrl+S` to jump to function by a string constant found in the code
-    - Helpful comments near ranged conditions
+    - Transform ranged conditions to a more readable form.
     - Try to detect outline functions and mark them as such.
     - Use `Ctrl+Shift+X` to find xrefs to a field inside a segment.
 This will decompile the whole segment and then search for the field.